dilshankarunarathne/docker-notes/README.md

 `cat file1.txt file2.txt > file3.txt` will concatenate the content of `file1.txt` and `file2.txt` and output it to `file3.txt`.
 If we hadn't used the redirection, content of both files will be printed out to the console.

+The redirection operator can be used pretty much anywhere.
+For example, if we have just a single line to write into a file, we don't need to use `nano`, we could just redirect the `echo` command.
+`echo "Hello World" > file1.txt` will output `Hello World` to `file1.txt`.